 In the area of languages, Study Group 17 is responsible for studies on modelling, specification and description techniques, which includes languages such as ASN.1, SDL, MSC, URN and TTCN-3.

-This work will be developed in line with the requirements of and in cooperation with the relevant study groups such as Study Group 2, Study Group 9, Study Group 11, Study Group 13, Study Group 15, Study Group 16, and Study Group 20 (for IoT and SC&C security issues).
+Study Group 17 coordinates security work across all study groups in ITU-T. This work will be developed in line with the requirements of and in cooperation with the relevant study groups such as Study Group 2, Study Group 9, Study Group 11, Study Group 13, Study Group 15, Study Group 16, and Study Group 20.

-Study Group 17 will work on relevant identity management aspects in collaboration with Study Group 20 for IoT and Study Group 2, as per the mandate of each study group.
+Study Group 17 will work on relevant identity management aspects in collaboration with Study Group 20 and Study Group 2, as per the mandate of each study group.

 ITU-T Study Group 20